tailhook/lithos/docs/sandbox_config.rst

       opening port will be used arbitrary from single config amonst all users, which have obvious security implications.

+   .. warning:: :opt:`tcp-ports` bind at port in **host namespace**, i.e. it
+      effectively discards :opt:`bridged-network` for that port this is both the feature and might be a pitfall.
+So most of the time you should avoid non-empty :opt:`allow-tcp-ports` if using `bridged-network`.

 .. opt:: additional-hosts

    Mapping of ``hostname: ip`` for names that will be added to ``/etc/hosts``